nikhita/community/contributors/design-proposals/customresources-validation.md

 Apiextensions-apiserver uses the normal REST endpoint implementation and only customizes the registry and the codecs.
 The admission plugins are inherited from the kube-apiserver (when running inside of it via apiserver delegation) and therefore they are supposed to apply to CRs as well.

-The webhook admission prototyped at https://github.com/kubernetes/kubernetes/pull/46316 is expected to work with CRs out of the box.
-Hence, for more advanced validation the webhook admission is an option as well (when it is merged).
+It is [verified](https://github.com/kubernetes/kubernetes/pull/47252) that CRDs work well with initializers.
+Thus webhook admission prototyped at https://github.com/kubernetes/kubernetes/pull/46316 is also expected to work with CRs out of the box.
+Hence, for more advanced validation webhook admission is an option as well (when it is merged).

 Clearly, providing such a webhook is more complex and therefore cannot replace a built-in JSON-Schema validation and its use-cases.